Staff profile

 Biography

 Paul Langley is Professor of Economic Geography.
 He joined the Department in 2011, and was previously Professor of International Relations at University of York.
-Paul's Departmental roles have included Programme Director BA(Hons) Geography and Convenor of the Economy & Culture research cluster.
-He is currently Deputy Director of Education.
+Paul's Departmental roles have included Deputy Director of Education, Programme Director BA(Hons) Geography, and Convenor of the Economy & Culture research cluster.
+He is presently Deputy Director for Research Postgraduates.

 Paul's research interests centre on money and finance.
 He is the author of three monographs - World Financial Orders (Routledge, 2002/2013), The Everyday Life of Global Finance (Oxford University Press, 2008), and Liquidity Lost (Oxford University Press, 2015).
 His research has received support from the UK Economic and Social Research Council (ESRC), British Academy, and European Commission.